HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 3. Teacher clones assignment, creates feedback branch and synchs with main branch as necessary. (on mass by script - GetReadyForGrading.py)
 4. Teacher provides comments, feedback or grade in the feedback branch.
 5. Teacher commits changes and sends them to students as a pull request. (on mass by script - SendFeedback.py)
+     * Feedback branch is renamed as a part of this process based on the current date/time.
+This allows the process to be repeated multiple times with minimal risk of merge conflicts.
-6. Student reviews feedback/grade and can choose to integrate back into their code base (or not).
+7. Student reviews feedback/grade and can choose to integrate back into their code base (or not).

 Also testing out the github cli for command line pull requests: https://cli.github.com/